deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Availability**: DFT+U with `yukawa_potential` = True.
 - **Description**: The screen length of Yukawa potential.
-If left to default, we will calculate the screen length as an average of the entire system.
+If left to default, the screen length will be calculated as an average of the entire system.
 It's better to stick to the default setting unless there is a very good reason.
 - **Default**: Calculated on the fly.

 ### omc